Access to Kansas Open Records

 - To inspect and obtain copies of public records which are not exempted from disclosure by a specific law.

-- To obtain a copy of the agency's policies and procedures for access to records, and to request assistance from the agency's Freedom of Information Officer.
+- To obtain a copy of the agency's policies and procedures for access to records and to request assistance from the agency's Open Records Officer.

-- To receive a written response to your request within three business days.
+- To receive a written response to the request within three business days.

-- The response may inform you that it will take additional time to produce the records.
-Reasons for additional time may include voluminous records, complicated request parameters, unresolved legal issues, or difficulty in accessing archived records.
+- To receive an explanation if it will take additional time to produce the records.
+Reasons for additional time may include voluminous records, complicated request parameters, unresolved legal issues or difficulty in accessing archived records.

-- The response may deny your request, in whole or in part.
-If the request is denied, we will identify generally the records to be denied, and the specific legal authority for the denial.
+- To receive an explanation of the reason why a request is denied.
+We will identify generally the records to be denied, and the specific legal authority for the denial.

 - To bring a private lawsuit or to file a complaint with the Kansas Attorney General's Office if you feel you are wrongfully denied records.

-- You must request records - written, photographic, or computerized.
-The Kansas Open Records Act does not require an agency to answer questions, or prepare reports.
+Requests must be for existing records, whether written, photographic, or computerized.
+The Kansas Open Records Act does not require an agency to provide raw data, answer questions or create reports.